8

 Practical considerations

 Oman is more conservative than the UAE or Bahrain.
 Alcohol is available in licensed hotels and restaurants but not widely.
 Dress codes are more modest outside tourist areas.
 The expat community is smaller and more concentrated in Muscat.
 The infrastructure is excellent but less flashy than Dubai.
+For visa pathways, cost breakdowns, and neighborhood guides, see our complete guide to moving to Oman.

 View Oman country profile3.
 Qatar — Post-World Cup Security Powerhouse